zeruhur/loner/en/wip/steel_and_sorcery.md

 ## Travel and Survival

-Travel and survival in *Steel & Sorcery* are essential to the sense of adventure and danger.
+Travel and survival in *Loner: Steel & Sorcery* are essential to the sense of adventure and danger.
 These mechanics introduce environmental hazards, resource management, and procedural exploration while tying into the core resolution system.
 This system ensures that the journey itself becomes a rich narrative filled with challenges, discoveries, and hard choices.

 ### Travel Phases